Reconstructing a graph from its Bell colouring graph: Introduction and main results

-As usual, we will denote the complement of a graph~$G$ by~$\comp{G}$.
 We conclude this introduction by noting that every independent set partition of~$G$ is also a partition of the vertices of the complement~$\comp{G}$ into cliques.
 Therefore, each theorem in this paper can be easily restated in the language of such partitions.